Mastering Infrastructure CVs

 Example:

-“Implemented new safety protocols on a construction site of 400+ workers, reducing incidents by 35% over 12 months.”
+“Implemented new safety protocols on an infrastructure site of 400+ workers, reducing incidents by 35% over 12 months.”

 3. The Technical Expertise CV